szze/SpecFlowPlus-Resources/Configuring-SpecFlowPlus-Runner-Visual-Studio-Test-Explorer-Integration.md

 SpecFlow+ Runner provides advanced integration with Visual Studio Test Explorer.
 After building the solution, the business readable scenario titles will show up in Visual Studio Test Explorer.

-Among others, you can configure the [[SpecFlow+ Runner test profile|SpecFlowPlus Runner Test Profiles]] to be used, the generated report file name and also apply additional traits to be applied to SpecFlow+ Runner tests.
+Among others, you can configure the [[SpecFlow+ Runner test profile|SpecFlowPlus Runner Test Profiles]] to be used, the generated report file name and also the custom traits to be applied to SpecFlow+ Runner tests for better searchability.

 ## Execution defaults